 I don’t necessarily mean watching the weeds wave gently from the manicured back lawn (weeds are the only plant I have managed to grow well bar grass and a rather determined rose bush), but actually loving the city where you work, the village that you live in or the region you hearken from.
 I’ve also had a few of my friends tiptoe home lately from their crazy London lives to be with their much-missed families, and lament how they feel that they will become stuck.

 It is hard.
 How do you view roads that you’ve travelled for umpteen years with any excitement?
-Paths that you know exactly where they end.
-Sights that only a tourist could love… oh wait…!
+Paths that you know exactly where they end?
+Appreciate sights that only a tourist could love…? oh wait…!